strudelbots/strudel-public/README.md

 3. Manually run the new work flow.
 4. Check the steps and the logs of the action to ensure that the test ran successfully.

-### Create Strudel Add-Logs  Action in Your Github Repository
+### Create Strudel Add/Remove-Logs  Action in Your Github Repository
 1. Create a new file in the `.github/workflows` directory with the name `run_strudel_for_logs.yml`
 2. Copy the following code into the file:
 ```

 name: Client side run strudel-for-logs
+# version: 0.20.02
 on:
   workflow_dispatch:
     inputs: